nbpayne/deskandstudio/_posts/2026-06-21-photography-workshops-in-sydney-and-how-to-choose-one.md

   path: /uploads/lighting-equipment.jpg
   caption: Article and Photo by Lyn Taylor
 ---
-There is a moment in every photographer's journey when practising alone stops being enough.
+There is a moment in every photographer’s journey when practising alone stops being enough.
 You have watched the tutorials, read the articles and taken hundreds of frames, and you can feel that the next step is something more hands on.
 That is often the moment a good workshop changes everything.

 At Desk and Studio, we have had the privilege of watching countless photographers refine their skills, find their style and push their creative boundaries.
 Time and again, the people who grow fastest are the ones who learn alongside others, with real gear in their hands and someone experienced to guide them.
 If you are thinking about a photography workshop in Sydney, here is how to choose one that is genuinely worth your time.